Employees

 - your employment agreement says you have to work on the public holiday.

-If you are required to work on a public holiday that does not fall within your agreed and guaranteed hours, this must be covered by an availability clause in your Employment agreements contain the terms and conditions of employment.
-Every employee must have a written employment agreement outlining the terms and conditions of employment.
-‘Employment agreement’ has a broader meaning that includes all other documents and other agreements forming part of the contractual agreement between the employee and employer.
+If you are required to work on a public holiday that does not fall within your agreed and guaranteed hours, this must be covered by an availability clause in your A written document setting out the terms and conditions of employment agreed by the employer and employee (also known as a ‘contract of service’).
+It can include other contractual documents and agreements made by the employer and employee.
+Every employee must have a written employment agreement.

 If you have an availability clause, your employer must: